What's the issue?

-CSH's dental sustainability guide is free for all dental practices to use and aims to provide a framework for the issues that dentistry can tackle.
+CSH's dental sustainability guide which is free to all dental practices and aims to provide a framework for the issues that dentistry can tackle.
 It focuses on travel, equipment (procurement), energy, waste, biodiversity and green space and measuring and embedding sustainability.

 You can also read the BDJ's collection of papers on

 sustainability in dentistry, and find out more from our library, which has useful information on the